gura-doc/gura-doc.github.io/document/library-reference/chapter-34.md

 <p>
 <div><strong style="text-decoration:underline">midi.track#seek</strong></div>
 <div style="margin-bottom:1em"><code>midi.track#seek(offset:number, origin?:symbol):reduce</code></div>
 Moves the insertion point in the track at which the next event is inserted.
-If <code>origin</code> is omitted or set to <code>`set</code>, the insertion point will be set to absolute offset from the beginning.
-If <code>origin</code> is set to <code>`cur</code>, the insertion point will be moved by offset from the current position.
+If <code class="highlighter-rouge">origin</code> is omitted or set to <code class="highlighter-rouge">`set</code>, the insertion point will be set to absolute offset from the beginning.
+If <code class="highlighter-rouge">origin</code> is set to <code class="highlighter-rouge">`cur</code>, the insertion point will be moved by offset from the current position.
 </p>
 <p>
 <div><strong style="text-decoration:underline">midi.track#tell</strong></div>